zhimin-z/EvalEng/support_degree/stage 6/RAGChecker.md

 ## Conclusion

-RAGChecker scores 2/12 points for Stage 6 (COMMUNICATE).
+RAGChecker scores 2/12 points for Stage 6 (SHIP).
 The framework focuses on RAG evaluation mechanics but provides minimal communication and distribution infrastructure.
 It produces structured JSON outputs but lacks artifact management, versioning, reporting variety, and publication capabilities.
 Users must build their own systems for tracking experiments, comparing runs, generating reports, and distributing results.
 The framework would benefit significantly from adding basic artifact management, version control integration, and multi-format reporting capabilities.